johny77g/nuBuilder4-cloner/README.md

 - Clone form objects
 - Include only certain form tabs
 - Copy objects to a new or existing form
-- Dump the SQL statements instead of executing them
+- Dump the SQL INSERT statements to the browser window instead of executing them

 ## Use cases: